use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

 ##### DevOps
 For CI/CD pipelines Github Runner, Github Actions, Terraform, Terraform Cloud, HCL and Vercel will be leveraged, also docker, docker-compose and github-packages will be leveraged for containerization solution.

-**[Orig]**
-- Data models / API specifications of the core functionality
-- Documentation of core components, protocols, architecture, etc. to be deployed
-- PoC/MVP or other relevant prior work or research on the topic
-- What your project is _not_ or will _not_ provide or implement
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious
-- CATEGORY: Infrastructure OR Canary Dapp OR Technical Showcase
-- An overview of the business model, including revenue streams, target market, and scalability, if applicable.
-- Future production plans and growth strategy, highlighting how the project intends to achieve sustainability and long-term success, if applicable.

 #### What the Project Will Not Provide
 The dashboard will not provide a deployment functionality - by specifing the address of already a deployed contract and an abi, the platform will be able to be flexible enough to support all contracts that are deployed on various networks.